 Several clinical tools, including structured clinical judgement tools, may be used to assess risk.
 The decision about which one to use is the responsibility of the patient's responsible clinician, in line with practice in individual services, and will depend upon the type of risk the individual presents.
-Both the HCR20 and START are suitable structured clinical judgement risk assessment tools.
-Some RFMHSs are also effectively using the DUNDRUM toolkit.
+Both the HCR203 and START4 are suitable structured clinical judgement risk assessment tools.
+Some RFMHSs are also effectively using the DUNDRUM5 toolkit.

-Note that a full HCR20/START or other comprehensive risk assessment is not required for each leave application.
+Note that a full risk assessment is not required for each leave application.
 However, the most recent assessment should be summarised, and a current summary of risk provided in support of any leave application.
 It is suggested that a full risk assessment be provided to each SPRP.